Henrik Cronqvist: University of Miami

 In 2015, Cronqvist joined the University of Miami School of Business as a professor of finance.
 He later served as director of Ph.D. programs at the University of Miami from 2016 to 2019, and chairman of the department of finance from 2017 to 2018.

 In 2018, he was appointed by University of Miami School of Business dean John Quelch as vice dean for faculty and research.
 In January 2020, he was appointed Bank of America Scholar.

 Research and work

 Cronqvist has performed research in behavioral and social finance with a specialization in the study of the behavior of corporate executives and investors.
-He has published in top-journals in economics, including the American Economic Review and the Journal of Political Economy, and in finance, including The Journal of Finance, Journal of Financial Economics, and The Review of Financial Studies.
+He has published in top-journals in economics, including the American Economic Review (Papers and Proceedings) and the Journal of Political Economy, and in finance, including The Journal of Finance, Journal of Financial Economics, and The Review of Financial Studies.

 Several of his research papers have been recognized with best paper awards at international conferences and have been sponsored by competitive research grants.
 His research has been covered in print and electronic media, including The Wall Street Journal, Harvard Business Review, The Financial Times, The Economist, The New York Times, BusinessWeek, Forbes, and CNBC.